c0deritter/knight-json/README.md

 # Knight JSON by Coderitter

 A programming language object to JSON object converter.
+It preservers and recreates the original classes and the conversion process can be incluenced.

 ## Install